Welcome to the practical, hands-on guide on how to grow a church youth group!

 It’s all about building a community

 A strong youth group is only as strong as the friendships within it, so be intentional about creating a sense of community and belonging.
-Give time for your young people to build stronger relationships, closer friendships.
+Give time for your young people to build stronger relationships and closer friendships.

 For youth who are 16+, allot time and invite them out for a coffee.
 Try and meet with everyone one-on-one at least once a month, this is especially true when you’re looking to raise leaders.